 Any settings you add are highlighted on the Email settings page.

 At the bottom, click Save.

-It can take up to an hour for users to see changes to their accounts.
+It can take up to 24 hours for this setting to take effect.